isVy08/ACL-submission/README.md

 ### 1. Clustering for Abstract Event Extraction

-To reproduce the automatic clustering results, you need to create the data directory `mkdir data`, then download to `data/` the related objects from the above folder.
+To do automatic clustering, you first need to create the data directory `mkdir data`, then download to `data/` the related objects from the above folder.
 Then run the following command lines:

 ```
 python run_clustering.py pivot
 python tune_clustering.py pivot
 ```

+Other algorithms for ablation are also provided, e.g., `louvain`, `leiden`, `optics`.

 ### 2. Statistical Structure Learning